Textualize/toolong/README.md

 > [!NOTE]
 > If you use pip, you should ideally create a virtual environment to avoid potential dependancy conflicts.

-However you install Toolong, the `tl` command will be added to your path.
+However you install Toolong, the `tl` command will be added to your path:
-Run it to test instalation:

 ```bash
 tl
 ```

-In the near future there will be more installation methods, and hopefully your favorite package manager.
+In the near future there will be more install methods, and hopefully your favorite package manager.

 ## How to use Toolong